 Mr. Alkhaja is a seasoned leader with a long career in investments.
 He served for 19 years in the Investment Directorate of the Kingdom of Bahrain's Ministry of Finance, before joining the Pension Fund Commission of Bahrain as Director of Investment and Executive Director of the SIO Asset Management Company.
 In 2013, he became the Managing Director of AMAK Property & Development, a family firm.
-He served two terms on the Board of Directors of Seef Properties and Batelco Group.
-He currently serves on the Board of Directors of Bahrain Tourism Co., Reef Real Estate Finance Co., and Gulf Educational Projects (Applied Science University).
-Mr. Alkhaja holds a Bachelor's degree in Business Administration from North Texas State University.
+He served two terms on the Board of Directors of Seef Properties, the Batelco Group, and Bahrain Tourism Co.
+He currently serves on the Board of Directors of Reef Real Estate Finance Co., and Gulf Educational Projects (Applied Science University).
+Mr. Alkhaja holds a Bachelor degree in Business Administration from North Texas State University.